faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account suppressed

-    The 1832 First Vision account appears to have been {{ link(text="suppressed between 11 and ~30 years", path="/1832-first-vision-account-suppressed/") }}.
+    The 1832 First Vision account appears to have been [suppressed between 11 and ~30 years](/1832-first-vision-account-suppressed/).

 * **1966**&nbsp; The Tanners first to publish copies of the Kirtland Egyptian Papers